 Why baptism signifies membership in the new covenant

 So absent any contrary evidence, we should expect our baptism to signify washing and regeneration.
 In other words, we should expect our baptism to signify membership in the new covenant—not in the new covenant community.
+Even more directly, it signifies membership in Jesus.
 This is exactly how Scripture frames it.
 Here are the relevant passages that I’m aware of:

 Baptism signifies regeneration